harp-tech/harp_expander/README.md

 # Harp Input Expander
 # Harp Output Expander

-Developed by OEPS and NeuroGEARS to expand the inputs and outputs of the current harp ecosystem.
+Harp board to expand the inputs and outputs of the current harp ecosystem.

 # Licensing